 Master of Arts In Teaching (M.A.T.) in Elementary Education

 The Master of Arts in Teaching (M.A.T.)
-Program (Elementary Focus) is designed for students that already hold a bachelor’s degree, but have little or no background in education.
+Program (Elementary Focus) is designed for students that already hold a bachelor's degree, but have little or no background in education.
 Successful completion of the program will lead to NC Elementary Education certification (K-6) and prepare educators to teach as elementary classroom teachers.
-(View the Program Information)
+(Program Information) (Student Learning Outcomes)

 Field placements are required during each semester of the program.
 Students that work full-time during school hours will need to adjust their schedules accordingly.
 During the final semester, students will be required to complete a full-time Internship in an elementary school setting.
 The Internship will require students to be in the classroom each day from 7:30 - 3:00, at a minimum.
 Outside employment during the internship is not advised.

 Please see the Graduate School for further information regarding application dates for the MAT Program.**

 Upon completion of the graduate MAT in Elementary Education, the student should be able to:

 - Demonstrate a depth and breadth of general knowledge in the field of Elementary Education

 - Demonstrate well-articulated theoretical beliefs and pedagogical practices relevant to K-6 classroom/school communities

 - Demonstrate effective communication skills that can be utilized when interacting with colleagues, administrators, and families

 - Design, implement, and assess effective instruction, with particular emphasis on integrated curriculum, creative and innovative teaching methodologies, and active learning strategies